Tips For Coping With Chronic Pain

 Personal Coping Strategies For Chronic Pain

-Every one’s pain has a different cause; fortunately here are some personal coping strategies you can apply when dealing with pain.
-Coping with one’s mood and emotions especially during pain exacerbation
+Every one’s pain has a different cause; fortunately here are some personal coping strategies you can apply when dealing with chronic pain.

 - Primary goals is to view pain as a controllable experience and decreasing the use of maladaptive coping strategies.

-- In the case of skill development, a new skill is introduced and patients are encouraged to develop and refine the skill during low pain periods before attempting to implement the coping skill during an actual period of pain exacerbation.
-The skill is shaped over time, so that the skill is gradually applied to increasingly challenging (i.e. painful) episodes as the individual becomes more proficient in that skill.
-A similar approach is taken to the application of many pain coping skills, including cognitive or behavioral distraction, relaxation, pacing of activities, and the appropriate use of social support.
+- Introduced is a new skill for skill development.
+Patients are to develop and refine the skill during low pain periods, before attempting to implement the coping skill during an actual period of pain exacerbation.
+The skill is shaped over time as the individual becomes much more proficient in it.
+This is so that the skill is gradually applied toincreasingly challenging (i.e. painful) episodes.
+A similar approach is taken to the application of many pain coping skills.
+This includes cognitive or behavioral distraction, relaxation, pacing of activities, and the appropriate use of social support.